 The idea of custom-designed ADUs that are constructed in a factory and then transported to a site is intriguing.
 In certain scenarios, it might even be a good solution.
 However, the real challenge often lies in the logistics of placement.

-Even if these factory-built ADUs are tailored for specific site constraints, getting them into position can be tricky.
+Even if these prefab ADUs are tailored for specific site constraints, getting them into position can be tricky.
 Typically, these ADUs arrive in sections, or sometimes as a single unit.
 Maneuvering them into their final spot can be a puzzle, especially when dealing with narrow yards, uneven terrain, or obstacles like sheds and other existing structures.

-In situations where space is especially tight, you might consider using a crane to position the ADU.
+In situations where space is especially tight, you might consider using a crane to position the prefab ADU.
 But this too comes with its set of challenges.
 Cranes require clear access, and obstacles like existing structures, power lines, or trees can complicate the process.
 In many cases, the presence of these barriers can make it extremely difficult, if not outright impossible, to move large ADU components into place.

-Pros and Cons of Pre-Fab ADU options
+Pros and Cons of prefab ADU options

 So how to determine which build type is right for you?
 The answer depends on which factors are most important to you in the ADU project.

-- Customization to your property?
+• Customization to your property?

-- Cost?
+• Cost?
 Timing of payments?

-- Overall speed?
+• Overall speed?
 On-site speed?

-- Ability to finance the project?
+• Ability to finance the project?

-- Property value addition?
+• Property value addition?

 Can pre-fabricated ADUs be customized?

-In Coastal San Diego, we are often dealing with unusual lot sizes and shapes, so being able to work within property constraints is important.
-Also, we tend to find clients like to be able to customize a bit to ensure the layout works well with their property features and challenges.
 Manufactured ADUs and modular options typically have much less ability to customize the footprint and floorplan vs stick-built options.
 Prefabricated ADU manufacturers and distributors typically offer a set line of ADU floorplans.
 It’s typically not possible to change the way the doors and windows are oriented, which means an available floor plan needs to work off-the-shelf.
 It can be tricky to find a model that works well with your site if you are space constrained.
 You have more options for customization with stick-built ADUs.

 Are pre-fab ADUs cheaper than stick-built?

-We’re continually surprised that there is not a big cost difference once you do the required permitting, site work, utilities & finish work for manufactured & modular ADUs.
-For very small units, off the shelf manufactured options can be a good cost-effective solution if they fit and if it is not important to have the unit increase property values (more on that later).
-Typically, the price differences will be negligible for large ADUs; stick-built is price competitive with manufactured homes for large ADUs.
 Be sure to check for all the costs associated with each build type you consider, including those sneaky site-specific costs.
 Plans, permits, sitework, utility connections, delivery, finish work & finish materials are important items to make sure to clarify on whether they are included and what could trigger additional charges.
 Also, most manufactured housing requires a sizeable deposit upfront, since the building is constructed offsite, vs in phases on-site.
 This means manufactured ADUs and often modular ADUs require more money out of pocket upfront and are more difficult to get financed.

 How long does it take to build a pre-fab ADU?